acoustep/component-generator/README.md

 * pagination
 * table

+## To do

+* A setup command which creates the directory components are generated to.
+* Ability to publish views for customising before generation.

 ## Credits

 The base of this code is from Jeffrey Way's Book [Laravel Testing Decoded](https://leanpub.com/laravel-testing-decoded).
 A great book which has helped me a lot!